 With an abundance of activities, vibrant festivals and events, and a range of must-do experiences, Victor Harbor is a place that always has something exciting to offer.
 From watching migrating whales to soaking up the local art scene and enjoying relaxing beach days, immersive cultural experiences, and seasonal events, this South Australian coastline has something for everyone… at any time.

 The heat of summer touches everything across Victor Harbor and the coast of the Fleurieu Peninsula.
-It’s a season of soaking up the sun, swimming in the crystal clear turquoise waters, and enjoying the thrill of summer adventure.
+It’s a season of sun-soaked swims and beach days—and even day-trips to Cape Jervis for ferry rides to Kangaroo Island.

 Jet skiing and kayaking further add to the list of exciting adventures you can embark on, and even abseiling off the Bluff.
 Our coastlines, teeming with some of the best beaches in South Australia, become your playground, offering perfect swimming conditions and a serene environment to relax.